Lawyer Ethics and Marketing

 Next, we have a broad swath of states with rules based on some version of the ABA Model Rules, usually tracking those provisions prior to the ABA’s amendments to the rules in 2018.

-For example, an earlier version of the Model Rules required mailed solicitations to those known to need specific legal services, such as car accident victims, to be labeled as “Attorney Advertising.”
+For example, an earlier version of the Model Rules required mailed solicitations to those known to need specific legal services in particular field, such as car accident victims, to be labeled as “Attorney Advertising.”
 The current Model Rules no longer include that provision, but most states still have this labeling obligation.

 Periodic changes to the ABA Model Rules should serve as a reminder for lawyers to check the rules of their states.

-States with rules at the more restrictive end of this continuum impose disclaimer requirements and screening obligations.
+States with rules at the more restrictive end of this continuum impose disclaimer requirements, screening obligations, and restrictions on false or misleading statements.

-A few other states require disclaimers when a lawyer advertises contingency fees, uses images of models to stand in for those of lawyers or clients, or otherwise creates a dramatization or simulation.
+A few other states require disclaimers when a lawyer advertises contingency fees, uses images of models to stand in for those of lawyers or clients, or otherwise creates a dramatization or simulation concerning a lawyer’s services.
 Sometimes the exact language of the disclaimer is prescribed.
 For example, if an Illinois firm advertises that a lawyer is a specialist or expert under some circumstances, the ad must also state that the Supreme Court of Illinois does not recognize certifications of specialties in the practice of law and that the certificate, award or recognition is not a requirement to practice law in Illinois.

-Some states have rules that are simply out of the ordinary.
+Some states have rules that are simply out of the ordinary, particularly concerning law firm websites.

 A few states, such as Arkansas and Missouri, obligate lawyers who send solicitations to do so only through “regular mail” or “U.S. mail.”
 These rules serve to prohibit offers for legal services sent through email.